jwaddi/CHEM501_Digital_Portfolio/README.md

 `dashboard.py`
 This is the main entry point for the application.
-* It orchastrates all the modules and renders the Streamlit interface.
+* It orchestrates all the modules and renders the Streamlit interface.
 * It handles sidebar controls, tab layout and user interaction.
 * It connects data loading, plotting, statistics, live tracking and reporting into a single dashboard.
 * Should be run using `streamlit run "dashboard.py"` (see notes below in `Starting the Dashboard`).